Custom Renderers

 }

 Computes scope context for child elements.
 Useful for passing coordinate systems, themes, or namespaces down the tree.
-This method is only called once when elements are created.
+Called once when elements are created.

 if (tag === "viewport") {